TaaS Price Down 4.6% Over Last Week (TAAS)

-TaaS (TAAS) traded 20.8% lower against the US dollar during the 1 day period ending at 22:00 PM E.T. on July 11th.
-Over the last seven days, TaaS has traded down 4.6% against the US dollar.
-TaaS has a total market capitalization of $6.82 million and approximately $762.00 worth of TaaS was traded on exchanges in the last day.
-One TaaS coin can now be purchased for $0.84 or 0.00002241 BTC on popular cryptocurrency exchanges.
+TaaS (TAAS) traded 20.8% lower against the US dollar during the 24 hour period ending at 11:00 AM Eastern on July 18th.
+One TaaS coin can now be bought for about $0.84 or 0.00002241 BTC on popular exchanges.
+TaaS has a total market cap of $6.82 million and $762.00 worth of TaaS was traded on exchanges in the last 24 hours.
+During the last week, TaaS has traded 4.6% lower against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.